Frequently asked questions

 Shipping Information and Cost

 Our Deda's Smokehouse online store delivers a selection of our delicious meats Australia-wide.
-Postage is flat rate charge of $10 for all orders.
+Postage is flat rate charge of $11.90.
+Free Shipping applies automatically to orders over $150.
 Standard post is used and usually takes 3-7 business days from the day of dispatch.
 We try and dispatch orders within 1-3 business days.
 Please note we travel interstate weekly for markets.

 Are your meats Gluten-free?

 Yes they sure are!
 Our meats are gluten-free with no added fillers.
 We have always been brought up on making salami the artisian and traditional way - we want you to taste the quality.

 How do I store them?
-Don’t they need refrigeration?
+Do they need refrigeration?

 What can I use your meats for?